felipemelendez/xpo-lm/README.md

 ## 🗄️ Database: How Data Is Stored

-We use Supabase – a hosted PostgreSQL database with special features:
+I used Supabase – a hosted PostgreSQL database with special features:

 - Row-level security
 - REST and GraphQL APIs
 - Real-time change streams via WebSockets
 - Built-in vector similarity search with `pgvector`
-- Authentication and object storage

-### How We Store Documentation
+### How Documentation is Stored

 Each piece of documentation is:
 1. Split into chunks